-Crafter’s Companion contract with several suppliers around the world where custom, law and practice are different to that in the UK.
-Crafter’s Companion recognise that there is a risk that, in some countries, where the laws, customs or practices differ to those in the UK that there may be a greater risk of modern slavery and human trafficking from taking place.
+Crafter’s Companion contracts with several suppliers around the world where custom, law and practice are different to that in the UK.
+Crafter’s Companion recognise that there is a risk that, in some countries, where the laws, customs or practices differ from those in the UK that there may be a greater risk of modern slavery and human trafficking from taking place.

-Crafter’s Companion recognise that several of our suppliers work with a number of other organisations (our ‘second-tier suppliers’).
+Crafter’s Companion recognises that several of our suppliers work with a number of other organisations (our ‘second-tier suppliers’).
 Where possible, we engage with our second-tier suppliers to ensure they understand our zero-tolerance approach.

 Training and Key Performance Indicators

-Crafter’s Companion is committed to better understand the risks of modern slavery and human trafficking arising in our supply chain.
+Crafter’s Companion is committed to better understanding the risks of modern slavery and human trafficking arising in our supply chain.